Loading learning content…

 Capability: How good is it at your specific task?
 General benchmarks are noisy.
 The only test that matters is your task, your data, your prompt.
 Run a sample before committing.

 Cost: Most models price by token (roughly, words in + words out).
-For production workloads, cost differences between models can be 10-50x.
-A task that costs $0.001 on Haiku costs $0.015 on Opus.
-At 100,000 runs per month, that's a $1,400 vs $14,000 monthly difference.
+For production workloads, cost differences between tiers on the same vendor are routinely 10-50x — a task that costs a fraction of a cent on a fast-tier model can cost an order of magnitude more on a frontier model.
+At 100,000 runs per month, tier choice is a five-figure annual decision.

 Latency: How fast does it respond?
 Matters enormously for interactive apps.
 For batch jobs run overnight, it's irrelevant.
 Know whether your use case is latency-sensitive before over-optimizing for speed.